Search

 Simulated antibody spectrum at 10k and 100k resolution

 As you can see, the difference is negligible.
-At both resolution settings we see an unresolved peak, just the full width at half maximum (FWHH) differs slightly.
-The difference is around 15%, not something which would justify a spending of 2 Mio€ for an FT based instrument instead of 200k€ less for a TOF based instrument…
+At both resolution settings we see an unresolved peak, just the full width at half maximum (FWHM) differs slightly.
+The difference is around 15%, not something which would justify a spending of 2 Mio€ for an FT based instrument instead of 200k€ or less for a TOF based instrument…

-Now when you think of FT based instruments you might argue that their resolution is much higher, e.g. 480.000, which is more than 3x 150.000.
+Now, when you think of FT based instruments you might argue that their resolution is much higher, e.g. 480.000, which is more than 3x 150.000.
 So you can resolve an antibody signal!

 Well, actually no. You cannot.
 The reason is that for FT based acquistions, the resolution drops quickly with increasing m/z values.
 Resolution is proportional to 1/SQRT(m/z) for Orbitraps and 1/(m/z) for FT-ICR.
 The figure shows the curve for an Orbitrap based systems specified with a resolution of 480.000 at m/z 200, the drop for FT-ICR is even faster while the starting point is much higher.
 But the fundamental issue is the same.